bigdog765/hackathon-2022/README.md

            USERS CAN DELETE A TASK​

-           USERS CAN MARK or CHECK OFF A TASK by clicking on a task ​
+           USERS CAN MARK or CHECK OFF A TASK by clicking on it ​

            USERS CAN TRACK A TASK USING A TIMER​

-           THE APP also DISPLAY MOTIVATIONAL QUOTES EVERY TIME WHEN THE USER CLICKS TO DISPLAY.​
+           THE APP also DISPLAY MOTIVATIONAL QUOTES EVERY TIME THE USER CLICKS TO DISPLAY.​

 Navigating the repo